Product recommendations: It's LimeSpot's specialty yes, but it's also becoming increasingly commonplace in the ecommerce industry to offer them.

 Secondly, good recommendation algorithms take into account product data through what's known as natural language processing.
 This type of analysis understands the characteristics of a product to better understand a similar product that is like it, or alternatively, a good match for it.
 Natural language processing might consider what product category an item belongs to, or what the description is for a specific product to infer details about who or what that product is actually suited for.

-Finally, the machine learning behind your product recommendation engine should also be able to infer a shopper persona.
+Finally, the smart adjustments behind your product recommendation engine should also be able to infer a shopper persona.
 It's important to recognize that a shopper persona doesn't actually have to reflect a customer's own demographic profile.
 For example, if a customer is browsing pink sparkly velcro-strap shoes on a shoe website, the machine learning might infer a persona of a young girl - even if it's actually her mom doing the browsing.
 As a result, that shopper should be categorized into the 'young girl' persona and served up personalized product recommendations that fit the persona; perhaps other pairs of children's slip-on shoes or rainbow tie dye rain boots.
-This type of personalized recommendation is often driven by what's known in the AI world as collaborative filtering, which serves up products a customer might like based on the behavior of similar visitors.
+This type of personalized recommendation serves up products a customer might like based on the behavior of similar visitors.

 There are many different types of personalized product recommendations, including: